-In general the functions of the Department of Defence include all aspects of defence policy. joint Service matters and matters having an inter-departmental defence aspect.
-More particularly the functions of the Department and associated inter-Service and departmental machinery include strategic appreciations, national intelligence assessments and strategic intelligence reports; defence planning and deployment of Australian Forces; formulation of defence policy objectives; military advice to the Minister for Defence; planning and control of joint military operation; defence programming and disposition of resources to manning, equipment, supplies and works for the Defence Forces: supervision of estimates, allocation of funds among Departments of the Defence group. and control of expenditure; scientific advice and formulation of defence research and development policy; formulation of defence group policies relating to defence industry and to matériel procurement and reserves: rationalisation of Service activities and co-ordination of their policies; review of implementation by the Services of defence policies: financial and other common conditions of service in the Defence Forces; higher appointments in the Defence Forces; Defence and Service advisers abroad; general policy and technical direction of the Services electronic data processing project and the further development and application of E.D.P.; and management of joint service and inter-departmental machinery engaged in above matters.
+Broadly the functions of the Department of Defence include all aspects of defence policy and the co-ordination and direction of its execution by the Department of the Navy, the Department of the Army, the Department of Air and the Department of Supply.
+More particularly its functions include strategic appreciations, national intelligence assessments and strategic intelligence reports; defence planning and the deployment of the Defence Forces; principal military adviser to the Minister for Defence; organisation of collective military advice; planning and control of joint military operations; formulation of defence policy objectives; defence programming and disposition of resources to manning, equipment, supplies and works for the Defence Forces, supervision of estimates, allocation of funds among the Defence Group and control of expenditure; scientific advice and formulation of defence research and development policy; formulation of Defence Group policies relating to defence industry and to material procurement and reserves; rationalisation of Service activities and coordination of their policies; financial and other common conditions of service in the Defence Forces and during retirement; establishments, postings and promotions where 1 star or 2 star rank is involved; legislation policy for the Defence Group; policy on Defence Group public relations; Defence and Service Advisers abroad; general policy and technical direction of Defence Group electronic data processing project; development and application of EDP; management of Joint Services and inter-departmental machinery engaged in above matters; and civil defence.